AI Code Reviewer Showdown May 2026: Greptile vs CodeRabbit vs Qodo vs Cursor Bugbot vs Bito

 For a deeper view of where these tools fit in the modern coding stack, see our Cursor vs Claude Code vs Copilot comparison — review tools sit downstream of those IDEs.

-• Time to first comment — first useful comment, not the boilerplate ack
+- Review speed — time to a useful first comment, not the boilerplate ack

 The Scoreboard